linainsaf/Binary_classification_job_location/README.md

 If we want to train a new model,
 - We gather Data put them in the Data folder.
-- Clean the Dataset using cleaning if needed.
+- Clean the Dataset using the function cleaning if needed.
 - Train the model with the function algo : We modify our code to use the model wanted, here we gave an example for SVM but many other Models are available in scikit-learn library, we can train multiple models to compare them and use the best one.
 The trained models are going to be saved in Models automatically.
 - Make predictions using main function : Here we can use our trained model to make new predictions.